Music and the American Literary Imagination

 Conference Fee: $250

-Individuals may propose papers, panels, or roundtables by emailing the Conference Director, Professor Olivia Carr Edenfield, no later than October 15, 2026, and preferably earlier.
-The proposal should include the title of the presentation or panel, an abstract that provides a clear idea of the material that will be covered, a brief vita or description of the presenter’s qualifications, and the email addresses for all participants.
+Individuals may propose papers, panels, or roundtables by emailing the Conference Director, Professor Olivia Carr Edenfield, no later than November 20, 2026, and preferably earlier.
+The proposal should include the title of the presentation or panel, an abstract that provides a clear idea of the material that will be covered, a brief vita or description of the presenter’s qualifications, and the email addresses for allparticipants.
 The proposal should be both pasted into an email and sent as an attachment (preferably in WORD).
 All emails will be acknowledged in a timely manner.

-Those proposing papers and/or panels will be informed of acceptances by the end of October.
-Hotel reservations will need to be made before January 7, 2027, at which time the conference rate will no longer be available.
-Therefore, participants will be asked to make their hotel reservations immediately by using the link provided on the ALA website.
-We also require participants to pay the conference fee by pre-registering on-line by January 7, 2027.
-The symposium registration link will be posted on the website November 1st.
-A program will be posted on the ALA website prior to our meeting, and printed programs will be available at the symposium.
+Those proposing papers and/or panels will be informed of acceptances by November 27, 2026.
+Hotelreservations will need to be made before January 7, 2027, at which time the conference rate will nolonger be available.
+Therefore, participants will be asked to make their hotel reservations immediately and to pay the conference fee by pre-registering on-line by January 7, 2027.
+A program will be placed on the ALA website prior to our meeting, and printed programs will be available at the symposium.

 ALA Guidelines: A common ALA format is a time slot of one hour and twenty minutes with three papers and a chair.
 This permits time for discussion and three papers of approximately 20 minutes (or nine typed double-spaced pages).
 Equally common is a panel of four speakers with papers running 15 minutes.
 The ALA encourages panel organizers to experiment with innovative formats including roundtables, discussion groups, and panels featuring more speakers and briefer papers.
 Chairs will make sure that the panels start and end on time and that no speaker goes beyond the allotted time limit.
 We prefer that chairs not present papers on the panels that they are moderating, and no one may present more than one paper at an ALA symposium, though serving on a roundtable or a discussion group and presenting a paper is fine.

-If you have any questions that are not answered by this announcement or need assistance with registration, please contact the Conference Director.
+If you have any questions that are not answered by this announcement, please contact the Conference Director.
 Thank you for your interest and your support of the American Literature Association.